 It specified the areas around acquisition/holding of forex that required specific permission of the Reserve Bank of India (RBI) or the government.

-FEMA put foreign exchange transactions into two categories – capital account and current account.
+As per the law, foreign exchange transactions have been divided into two categories - capital account and current account.
 A capital account transaction altered the assets and liabilities outside India or inside India but of a person resident outside India.
 Thus, any transaction that changed overseas assets and liabilities for an Indian resident in a foreign country, or vice versa, was classified as a capital account transaction.
 Any other transaction fell into the current account category.

 FEMA also gave the RBI the authority to regulate capital account transactions.
 As per the Foreign Exchange Management (Permissible Capital Account Transactions) Regulations of 2000, “no person shall undertake or sell or draw foreign exchange to or from an authorised person for any capital account transaction”.
 The Regulations prohibited any person resident outside India from investing in Indian firms or organisations in the business of chit funds such as a Nidhi company, agricultural or plantation activities, real estate (excluding development of townships, construction of residential/commercial premises, roads or bridges), or construction of farm houses, and/or in trading in Transferable Development Rights (TDRs).